Funfetti Sheet Cake

 Cake Flour + All-Purpose Flour

 I adore cream cheese frosting to balance the sweetness of the funfetti sheet cake.
-However, you can also use a batch of my regular Vanilla Buttercream frosting if you prefer.
+Use full-fat bricks of cream cheese, not the cream cheese that comes in a tub for bagels and not reduced-fat cream cheese.
+If you don’t prefer cream cheese frosting, use a batch of my regular Vanilla Buttercream frosting instead.

 Can I Make This Funfetti Sheet Cake Ahead of Time?